Neil Brooks: Legal issues

-In late 2000, Brooks was declared bankrupt by the Federal Court in Perth after failing to repay a 14,941.64 debt to BankWest.
+In late 2000, Brooks was declared bankrupt by the Federal Court of Australia in Perth after failing to repay a $15,000 debt to Bankwest.
 In May 2001, the police raided Brooks' Perth home and found a metre-high cannabis plant.
 Brooks claimed that the plant belonged to a friend, and then announced that he would be leaving the state.

 Brooks later became a partner in Nitro Energy Drink Company, which was involved in motorsport sponsorship.
 However, the firm suffered from financial trouble and he had a falling out with his business partner.
-In 2009, Brooks was removed from the board and the company was put into administration, and both he and his former partner have started legal proceedings.
+In 2009, Brooks was removed from the board and the company was put into administration, and both he and his former partner started legal proceedings.

 On 13 October 2017 Linda Brooks was arrested in Perth after returning there from Bali.
-An extradition request to Queensland was granted, and police questioned her over an alleged fraud in 2008 relating to a sports clothing company which she was a director of.
+An extradition request to Queensland was granted, and police questioned her over an alleged fraud in 2008 relating to a sports clothing company of which she was a director.
 Neil Brooks was later arrested upon entering the country from Hong Kong, and both were charged with fraud.
 It is alleged that both made dishonest representations about the success of their business in order to persuade two investors to purchase a stake in their company.
 Both were later released on bail and were allowed to return overseas.